MarianneClausel/CIRM/README.md

 Lectures and labs may be found on this github repository

 # Some references
-# A general book on ML theory : https://cs.nyu.edu/~mohri/mlbook/
+# A general book on ML theory :
+M. Mohri, A. Rostamizadeh, and A. Talwalkar Foundations of Machine Learning : https://cs.nyu.edu/~mohri/mlbook/
 # On t-SNE
 The github account of L. ven der Maaten : https://lvdmaaten.github.io/tsne/
 # On Quantile Regression